 I never saw myself making homemade pickles until a few years ago when I began digging deeper into the benefits of probiotic foods, like sourdough breads and sauerkraut.
 I had grown up eating Indian pickles, and everyone at home, including Jay, loves them, but even so we only ever bought them at the store.
 As I looked deeper into the process of making pickles, it seemed a shame not to try making a version at home that would have the added probiotic benefit.

 Unfortunately, in India, too, making homemade pickles is a dying art and I couldn't really find any good recipes online.
 So over the years I've created my own recipe for lime pickle or nimbu ka achaar, which is my favorite Indian pickle, tweaking this and that and arriving at a flavorful condiment we love.
+(Also check out this carrot pickle or gajar ka achar).

 Why you'll love this Indian lime pickle